Dark matter production through a non-thermal flavon portal: Model

 If not forbidden by any additional symmetry in the dark sector, the simplest interaction term between these dark fermions and the flavon field is given by $S \bar{\chi}\chi$ which would naturally yield $m_\chi\sim v_s$.
 In the following, we assume that in more complicated dark sectors the mass hierarchy between the dark fermions is set via a similar mechanism to the SM sector.
 In the limit where heavy fields with mass of order $\Lambda$ can be integrated out, the relevant couplings are then augmented with additional $(S/\Lambda)$ terms

-where, for simplicity, we set $y^\chi_{ij} = 1$.
-Here, for $n_{ij}^\chi = 0$ we reproduce the direct interaction term between $S$ and $\chi_i$, while for larger values of $n_{ij}^\chi$ the corresponding masses and coupling strengths become suppressed by powers of $\epsilon$.
+where, for concreteness, we set $y^\chi_{ii} = 1$ and $y^\chi_{ij} \equiv y = 1/3$ for off-diagonal coefficients with $i\neq j$.
+We stress that our results are only slightly affected by changing the $\mathcal{O}(1)$ coefficient $y$.\footnote{The notable exception can be obtained by setting $y = 1$, for which the determinant of the mass matrix obtained by expanding \cref{eq:Lchi1} around the vev of $S$ vanishes and the lighter dark species becomes dark radiation.} Here, for $n_{ij}^\chi = 0$ we reproduce the direct interaction term between $S$ and $\chi_i$, while for larger values of $n_{ij}^\chi$ the corresponding masses and coupling strengths become suppressed by powers of $\epsilon$.
 While we keep the number of dark fermions $\chi_i$ unspecified, below we illustrate that important aspects of the phenomenology of such scenarios can be well captured by discussing one or two such fields with specific dark FN charges.

 We note the presence of an additional flavon field in \cref{eq:Lchi1} relative to \cref{eq:L}.
-While such terms are not allowed in the SM, here they provide the simplest and leading contribution to the dark fermion masses.
-These masses are then set by $v_s\gg v_h$ and powers of $\epsilon$, and they are naturally larger than the masses of the SM species obtained for similar values of the FN charges
+While such terms are not allowed in the SM, here they provide the leading contribution to the dark fermion masses.
+These mass parameters are then set by $v_s\gg v_h$ and powers of $\epsilon$, and they are naturally larger than the masses of the SM species obtained for similar values of the FN charges

 Similarly to the SM, the dark fermions with lower values of the charges are heavier and they couple more strongly to the flavon field